14.3 Withdrawal Management/Detoxification

 Buprenorphine/Naloxone

-The combination medication buprenorphine/naloxone (Suboxone) is used for detoxification, as well as maintenance of abstinence from opioids.
-It may be used in outpatient settings as an opioid-blocker.[18]
+The combination medication buprenorphine/naloxone (Suboxone) is commonly used for detoxification, as well as maintenance of abstinence from opioids.
+It may be used in outpatient settings as an opioid-blocker.[19]

 Methadone

+If buprenorphone is not available, methadone may be prescribed.
 Methadone is a long-acting, synthetic opioid that reduces opioid craving and withdrawal symptoms by blocking the effect of opioids.
-It is typically prescribed in one of two ways[19]:
+It is typically prescribed in one of two ways[20]:

 - Substitution Therapy: Methadone is prescribed to replace the use of an opioid and then is gradually tapered to prevent severe withdrawal symptoms.

-- Maintenance Therapy: It is prescribed long-term as a one component of a comprehensive medication-assisted treatment plan for opioid use disorder.
+- Maintenance Therapy: It is prescribed long-term as one component of a comprehensive medication-assisted treatment plan for opioid use disorder.
 With counseling and other behavioral therapies, methadone helps individuals achieve and sustain recovery and lead active and meaningful lives.

 In contrast to buprenorphine, methadone does not induce withdrawal symptoms when administered to a client with opioid in their system because it has an additive effect on opioids that are already present.